hiba-ahmad/publishing-with-quarto-gandhi-ahmad/README.md

 ### Main learning objectives

 The goals of this session are to
-- equip you with conceptual knowledge about quarto
+- equip you with conceptual knowledge about Quarto
-- show you how to author, render and publish quarto documents
+- show you how to author, render and publish Quarto documents
 - enable you to work with publishing services like Quarto Pub
 - provide you with practice material as well as some further readings